POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Introduction

-Results in three simulation environments show that under certain conditions, POAR exhibits greater convergence rate and better final performance than PPO baselines and decoupling strategies.
-Our main contributions can be summarized as: \begin{enumerate} \item We propose a generic RL framework for high-dimensional input, which integrates SRL and RL where both models can evolve together to adapt to each other to learn a better state representation and policy. \item By combining expert demonstration, the learned states adapt to resemble the robotic trajectory distribution in real space, and abate the cold-start dilemma. \item We provide a real-time access to learned states to better monitor the SRL model and diagnose the current policy, which facilitates interpretablity in deep learning. \item By increasing sample efficiency via various approaches, our model makes it possible to directly deploy the algorithm and train on real robots. \end{enumerate}
+Experimental assessment on 3 simulation environments demonstrate that under generalized conditions, POAR exhibits greater convergence rate and better final performance than PPO baselines\cite{schulman2017proximal} and decoupling strategies\cite{raffin2019decoupling}.
+Our main contributions can summarize as: \begin{enumerate} \item We summarize the SRL sub-learning tasks in previous SOTA works and propose a generic RL framework for high-dimensional input, which integrates SRL and RL where both models can evolve together to adapt to each other to learn a better state representation and policy. \item By combining external demonstration, the learned states distribution adapt to resemble the expert trajectory, which mitigates the cold-start dilemma. \item We provide a real-time access to learned states to better monitor the SRL model and diagnose the current policy, which facilitates interpretablity in deep RL. \item Through increasing sample efficiency via various approaches, POAR makes it possible to directly deploy the algorithm and train on real robots in highly stochastic and interaction-expensive environments. \end{enumerate}